Sethu98/OneDriveViewer/ReadMe.md

 ### How is it done
 * ExpressJS + React
 * Microsoft Graph API for interacting with One Drive
-* OAuth 2.0 for AAA
+* OAuth 2.0 for Authorization
 * Webhook to get updates whenever something in the drive changes